Scientific internship: mathematical modelling of pulse synchronization in C. elegans cells

 The ‘Quantitative Developmental Biology’ research group uses a quantitative, physics-inspired approach to study problems in developmental biology, focusing on the small roundworm C. elegans.
 The aim of the research is to elucidate how living organisms, during their development, reliably build their bodies or respond to their environment despite the considerable underlying variability on the molecular level.

 You have a Bachelor’s degree in physics, chemistry or biology and participate in a Master study in one of these areas.
 You have a nationality of an EU-member state and/or you are a student at a Netherlands University.
+(As from 01-01-2021 the UK is no longer an EU-member state).
 You must be available for at least 4 months.

 We are looking for an enthusiastic student with sufficient background in the mathematics of differential equations, with knowledge of Python or a related language, and with a desire to understand and model biological systems.